 When selecting your own shampoo, you likely pick one specifically made for the type of hair you have – curly/straight, thick/fine.
 You should be doing precisely the same thing when choosing one for your dog.

 Maltipoos have low-shedding, low-dander hair coats that are medium in density – not too thick and not too thin – and that can grow quite long.
 They are typically either wavy or curly, depending on whether they have more Maltese genes or Poodle ones.
+Go here to learn more about Maltipoo coat types.

 While there isn’t much difference between hair and fur in terms of what it is made of, they do have different growing cycles.
 Hair, be it straight, wavy, or curly, grows for much longer than fur before shedding.
 That’s why hair breeds such as Poodles are often considered to be hypoallergenic – they don’t shed as frequently as fur-coated dogs.